void

 Volná myšlenka,1.2.1925

-Volná myšlenka is mentioned in when pubkeeper Palivec cries out in court: "Long live Free thought!".
-This is what Mrs. Palivcová tells Švejk when he returns to U kalicha after having been released at the time war broke out.
+Volná myšlenka is mentioned when pubkeeper Palivec cries out in court: "Long live Free thought!".
+This is what Mrs. Palivcová tells Švejk when he returns to U kalicha after having been released at the time the war broke out.

 Background